Do you have a passion for data science? Are you an under-graduate or post-graduate student at a higher education

-Do you have a passion for data science?
-Are you an under-graduate or post-graduate student at a higher education

 What is the DSSG Summer Fellowship?

 DSSGx is a project-based training programme the provides aspiring data scientists with skills to create data-driven solutions to real-world problems.
 As a participant, you'll work on data mining, machine learning, big data and data science projects with social impact.

 The programme was pioneered by the University of Chicago in 2013.
 Since then, it has involved more than 200 graduate and undergraduate students from computer science, social sciences, statistics, economics, public policy and other quantitative fields.

 The Alan Turing Institute’s vision to advance research for public good and train the next generation of leaders is aligned with the DSSG objective to train data scientists with strong skills in solving real-world problems.

 Fellows work with non-profit and government partners around the world, helping enhance their services, interventions and outreach, to fulfil their mission of improving lives across the world.

 Fellowship activities include lectures, hands-on workshops, seminars, meet-ups, field trips and social activities.

 The programme is open to graduate and undergraduate students, PhD students, data scientists and researchers.
-Participants will together to create data science solutions to address pressing challenges to society.
+Participants will work together to create data science solutions to address pressing challenges to society.

 Who are 2020 DSSG Project Partners?